-Medtronic gives you the first safe* access to MRI anywhere on the body for diagnosing health conditions in DBS patients.
-Eligible patients with an Activa RC neurostimulator may have an MRI scan anywhere on the body under certain conditions.
-Refer to the MRI Guidelines for Medtronic Deep Brain Stimulation Systems and DBS MRI Eligibility Sheet for a complete list of conditions and instructions for use (available on the Medtronic Manuals Library).
+The Activa RC DBS system is ready for today’s imaging needs: Eligible patients with an Activa RC neurostimulator may have an MRI scan anywhere on the body under certain conditions.† Refer to the MRI Guidelines for Medtronic Deep Brain Stimulation Systems and DBS MRI Eligibility Sheet for a complete list of conditions and instructions for use.
+Access these documents through the Medtronic MRI Resource Library.

-Patient-specific data — including historical settings and therapeutic response — is stored in the neurostimulator for easy access from the N'Vision™ programmer.
+Patient-specific data — including historical settings and therapeutic response — is stored in the neurostimulator for easy access from the clinician programmer.

 Access prescriber, implant, MRI, and other manuals on the Medtronic Manual Library.
 Search by the product name (Activa RC) or model number (37612).
 You may also call 800-961-9055 for a copy of a manual.